awsdocs/aws-opsworks-user-guide/doc_source/security_iam_service-with-iam.md

 ## AWS OpsWorks CM Identity\-Based Policies<a name="security_iam_service-with-iam-id-based-policies-opscm"></a>

 With IAM identity\-based policies, you can specify allowed or denied actions and resources as well as the conditions under which actions are allowed or denied\.
 AWS OpsWorks CM supports specific actions, resources, and condition keys\.
-To learn about all of the elements that you use in a JSON policy, see [IAM JSON Policy Elements Reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements.html) in the *IAM User Guide*\.
+To learn about all of the elements that you use in a JSON policy, see [IAM JSON policy elements reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements.html) in the *IAM User Guide*\.

-In AWS OpsWorks CM, you can attach a custom policy statement to an IAM user, role, or group\.
+In AWS OpsWorks CM, you can attach a custom policy statement to a user, role, or group\.

 ### Actions<a name="security_iam_service-with-iam-id-based-policies-actions-opscm"></a>